 Jorge Cortes, MD

-Quizartinib reduced the risk of disease progression or death by 24% compared with salvage chemotherapy in patients with FLT3
+Quizartinib reduced the risk of death by 24% compared with salvage chemotherapy in patients with FLT3

 -ITD–positive relapsed/refractory acute myeloid leukemia (AML) after first-line treatment with or without hematopoietic stem cell transplantation (HSCT), according to findings from the phase III QuANTUM-R study presented at the 2018 European Hematology Association (EHA) Congress.

 At a median follow-up of 23.5 months, the median overall survival (OS) was 6.2 months (95% CI, 5.2-7.2) with quizartinib compared with 4.7 months (95% CI, 4.0-5.5) with salvage chemotherapy (HR, 0.76; 95% CI, 0.58-0.98; stratified log-rank test, 1-sided P

 “Single-agent quizartinib significantly prolonged overall survival in patients with R/R FLT3-

 ITD–mutated AML compared with salvage chemotherapy,” said lead QUANTUM-R author Jorge Cortes MD, deputy chair and professor in the Leukemia Department of The University of Texas MD Anderson Cancer Center.

 “Our findings demonstrated that patients on quizartinib alone had an estimated overall survival of 27% after 52 weeks of treatment compared to 20% for patients on salvage chemotherapies,” said Cortes.